punk-security/SAIST/README.md

     - `src/**/*.ts` includes TypeScript files inside `src`
     - `tests/**` in `saist.ignore` will ignore the entire tests folder

+You can also provide include/exclude patterns using the command-line arguments `--include` and `--exclude`.
+- Patterns provided via command-line arguments are appended to any patterns loaded from the rule files.
+- Examples:
+    - `--include '**/*.py' --include '**/*.ts'` includes all Python and TypeScript files
+    - `--include '**/*.py' --exclude 'tests/**'` includes all Python files except those in the `tests/` folder

 > Note: saist currently does basic glob pattern matching.
 More advanced `.gitignore`-style support is coming soon!
 ---